krided/SERIAL3TOBMW-ESP/README.md

 ## Features
-- Real-time RPM, coolant temp, TPS, fuel consumption data
+- Real-time RPM, coolant temp, TPS, fuel consumption and other data from speeduino
 - Plug-and-play with Speeduino via Serial (115200 baud)
 - CAN bus communication @ 500kbps
 - Future updates and full compatibility with my future add-ons